 Skip to main content

 The word is out.
 Mons pubis is the new thigh gap.
-If we’re to believe the hype flooding the web over the last two days, mons (pubis), that mounded area over a woman’s pubic bone, is the word on the street.
+If we’re to believe the hype flooding the web over the last two days, mons (pubis), that area over a woman’s pubic bone, is the word on the street.
 The Internet is awash with articles on women’s insecurities around the size and shape of their private parts.
 You can even put a hashtag on it.
-Search social media for #monspubic or #monspubis and get on down with all things mons.
+Search social media for #monspubic or #monspubis

 Despite this media driven fashion fad (and yes, we will discuss this later), resulting in inflated interest from young, perfectly normal girls willing to change their body part for Absolutely No Reason at All, many women request this successful method of liposuction surgery for sound reasons.
 But first, let’s get down to basics.